singhh5050/Multihop-Reasoning---CoT/README.md

 **Question 3** stumped GPT-4o-mini across the board.
 I think it's because it requires a unique combination of symbolic and arithmetic reasoning — as well as a complicated reverse function that in general heightens complexity, particularly for a model not optimized for multi-step numerical transformations.
 LLMs were initially designed to identify patterns within text, not mathematical calculations, and although this capability is growing fast, it may still lag behind when faced with tasks that involve multiple layers of not-just-math-related logic.

 Only one trial was able to answer **Question 5**.
 According to MoreHopQA, this one actually only contains the arithmetic reasoning type, so at first glance, poor performance doesn’t make total sense.
 Ultimately, I think LLMs just sort of…suck with prime numbers.
-The distribution of prime numbers is irregular and unpredictable, making it hard for an LLM to learn patterns based on the sparse (and non-probabilistic) prime-number-related data it’s exposed to.
+The distribution of prime numbers is irregular and unpredictable, making it hard for an LLM to learn patterns based on the sparse (and non-probabilistic) prime-number-related data it’s been exposed to.